bashbaug/SimpleOpenCLSamples/tutorials/interceptlayer/part2.md

 In part 1 of the tutorial we fixed an OpenCL error so the program no longer crashes but it still does not run correctly.
 In this part of the tutorial we will fix the next error in the OpenCL kernel code.
-The Intercept Layer for OpenCL Applications can pinpoint errors in OpenCL kernel code as well and has tools for quickly iterating to find a fix.
+The Intercept Layer for OpenCL Applications can pinpoint errors in OpenCL kernel code as well as OpenCL API calls and has tools for quickly iterating to find a fix.

 After fixing the bug in part 1, and with `ErrorLogging` and `CallLogging` still set, the next OpenCL error is this one: